lukechn99/lukechn99.github.io/README.md

 Please check out my portfolio website at [lukechn99.github.io](lukechn99.github.io)

-The template used was from HTML5UP and details can be found in ethereal.txt
+The template used was from HTML5UP and details can be found in ethereal.txt.
+Changes and stylization done by Luke.